hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/711_scc_xxvi.md

 paced the courtyard of the Math.
 After a while he said to the disciple.
 "Do you see how the Sadhus are practising meditation etc. nowadays?
 When the meditation is deep, one sees many wonderful things.
-While meditating at the Baranagore Math, one day I saw the nerves Idâ and Pingalâ.
+While meditating at the Baranagore Math, one day I saw the nerves Idā and Pingalā.
 One can see them with a little effort.
-Then, when one has a vision of the Shushumnâ, one can see anything one likes.
+Then, when one has a vision of the Shushumnā, one can see anything one likes.
 If a man has unflinching devotion to the Guru, spiritual practices — meditation, Japa, and so forth — come quite naturally; one need not struggle for them.
-'The Guru is Brahmâ, the Guru is Vishnu, and the Guru is Shiva Himself.'"
+'The Guru is Brahmā, the Guru is Vishnu, and the Guru is Shiva Himself.'"

 Then the disciple prepared tobacco for Swamiji and when he returned with it, Swamiji spoke as he puffed at it, "Within there is the lion — the